Leadership in Ministry Scholarship Programs

 - Though the intention is to provide ongoing scholarship support for the duration of a student's degree program, renewal of funding will be dependent upon meeting the criteria for each particular scholarship, and continued funding.

 - Scholars must maintain a 3.0 grade point average in order to remain eligible for ongoing funding

 - Scholars will actively participate in the Emmaus Lay Formation Program which includes two director meetings, two theological reflection sessions, two retreats each year, and ongoing spiritual direction.

-- Scholars will be asked to participate as a volunteer in school activities and to attend periodic scholarship meetings throughout the school year which serve to support the scholar in their endeavors.
+- Scholars will be asked to participate as a volunteer in school activities and to attend periodic scholarship meetings throughout the school year which serve to support the scholars in their endeavors.

 - If the scholars so choose, they may serve as an intern for a program or professor at CTU in a particular area of concentration of interest.

 To apply, download a copy of the application, fill it out, and submit to the Recruitment Office.
-Scholarship applications are due by March 3, 2014.
+Scholarship applications were due by March 2, 2015.
 Be advised, however, that applicants must be admitted to CTU before this date.

 Emailed submission (attachment): email@example.com